-An example of the use of an entity identifier as a Firm Designated ID would be when Industry Member 1 has an employee that is a registered representative that has discretion over several client accounts held at Industry Member 1.
+Member 1.
 The registered representative places an order that he will later allocate to individual client accounts.
 At the time the order is placed, the trading system only knows it involves a representative of Industry Member 1 and it does not have a specific trading account that could be used for Firm Designated ID reporting.
 Therefore, Industry Member 1 could report IM1, its entity identifier, as the FDID with the new order.

-In accordance with the FDID Amendment to the CAT NMS Plan, the Exchange proposes to amend the definition of "Firm Designated ID" in Rule 6.6810(r) to permit the use of an entity identifier as a Firm Designated ID as described above.
-Specifically, the Exchange proposes to amend the definition of a "Firm Designated ID" in Rule 6.6810(r) to state that a Firm Designated ID means, in relevant part, "a unique and persistent entity identifier when an employee of an Industry Member is exercising discretion over multiple client accounts and creates an aggregated order for which a trading account number of the Industry Member is not available at the time of order origination."
+In accordance with the FDID Amendment, the Exchange proposes to amend the definition of "Firm Designated ID" in Rule 4.5(r) to permit the use of an entity identifier as a Firm Designated ID as described above.
+Specifically, the Exchange proposes to amend the definition of a "Firm Designated ID" in Rule 4.5(r) to state that a Firm Designated ID means, in relevant part, "a unique and persistent entity identifier when an employee of an Industry Member is exercising discretion over multiple client accounts and creates an aggregated order for which a trading account number of the Industry Member is not available at the time of order origination."